IKIAM-NPLab/Amazonia_Honey/Antimicrobial_activity-Statistics.md

 # Introduction

-This R Script aims to record the procedure for analyzing the antimicrobial activity of honeys from three different species (*Melipona fasciculata*, *Melipona fuscopilosa*, and *Tetragonisca angustula*) against the following microbial strains: *Candida albicans* ATCC 10231, *Escherichia coli* ATCC 25922, *Staphylococcus aureus* ATCC 29213, and antibiotic-resistant *Klebsiella pneumoniae*, and *Proteus mirabilis*.
+This R Script aims to record the procedure for analyzing the antimicrobial activity of honeys (at different concentrations, 25, 50, 75, and 100 % v/v) from three different species (*Melipona fasciculata*, *Melipona fuscopilosa*, and *Tetragonisca angustula*) against the following microbial strains: *Candida albicans* ATCC 10231, *Escherichia coli* ATCC 25922, *Staphylococcus aureus* ATCC 29213, and antibiotic-resistant *Klebsiella pneumoniae*, and *Proteus mirabilis*.
 The result of *C. albicans* was not used for statistical analysis because the antimicrobial activity was observed in only a few honey